qcri-social/AIDR/Installation-Instructions.md

 Before installing AIDR, you must have the following **installed** in your system:

-1. Java (we have tested with v1.7) -- http://www.oracle.com/technetwork/java/javaee/downloads/
+1. Java (we have tested with Java 7, and we know AIDR doesn't work with Java 8) -- http://www.oracle.com/technetwork/java/javaee/downloads/
 1. Apache Maven -- http://maven.apache.org/

 Before installing AIDR, you must have the following **installed and running** in your system: